 A BIT OF A MAVERICK

 This might be because, through necessity, as a consequence of an adverse and abusive childhood, I became self-sufficient, and resilient, at a very young age.
-This provided the foundations for becoming bold, brave and courageous in exploring, navigating & playing in unchartered waters and often doing the unexpected.
+Which provided the foundations for becoming bold, brave and courageous in exploring, navigating and playing in unchartered waters and often doing the unexpected.
 It also taught me to be compassionate and collaborative in inspiring, motivating, encouraging, teaching, coaching and mentoring others who are different and keen to change and innovate.

 DISCOVERING AND EXPLORING THE WORLD

 Upon leaving high school, I ventured off to Israel, where I spent a year living and working on a kibbutz, learning many of life’s very real and tough lessons, first hand.
 This emerged my “restless saboteur”, who saw me drop out of university at the end of my first year and embark on a brief and creative career as a graphic designer.